Nishtha Jaswal: Education and career

 Jaswal did her Ph.D. in 1989 from Panjab University.
 She started her teaching career from 1986.
 She was also invited as visiting professor by the British Academy, London in 1992.
+She has served various roles through the course of her prolific career, including as a member of Chandigarh State Legal Services Authority, the Punjab Legal Services Authority, the Anti-Sexual Harassment Committee of the Chandigarh Judicial Academy, and the Academic Planning Board of the Rajiv Gandhi National University of Law, among others.